systechafrica/systechafrica.github.io/accounts/cashManagement.md

-## Direct Receipting from cashbook
+## Direct Receipting from Cashbook

 When a new cashbook is created, it is listed among other prior cashbooks under the **Cashbook Register** window.
 From this window, it is possible to create a **New Direct Receipt** as demonstrated below: